Search

 Home

-What exactly is noise pollution?
+Wait, what is noise pollution?

 Which species are suffering from noise pollution and why?

+Some species out there are feeling a bit frustrated and, in some cases, our drilling, beeping, and shouting are literally driving them to their deaths.
 Noise pollution doesn’t just stop species from sleeping; it causes hearing loss, stresses them out, forces them on, and covers up their ability to hear vital environmental and animal signals – like mating calls.
-Dating cues are sadly missed, and keen singles are ghosting their soulmates, completely oblivious.
+Dating cues are sadly missed, and keen singles accidentally ghost their soulmates.
 Let’s take a look.

 Hector’s dolphins have an intense aversion to pile drivers (understandable), the noise of which causes hearing loss and forces them to find new homes.
 Tricky when your habitat range is already small.